 Ireland’s Western Seaboard boasts many notable amenities and visitor attractions for the substantial numbers of people who descend on the region throughout the key tourism months in Ireland.
 Nestled at the heart of this micro-economy for tourism is Bunratty Castle and Folk Park.
 Few locations in the west receive the same level of attention or notoriety as these grounds.
-The castle shares a healthy and indeed intrinsically symbiotic relationship with the nearby Cliffs of Moher.
+The castle shares a healthy and intrinsically symbiotic relationship with the nearby Cliffs of Moher.
 In effect, one promotes the other.
 This was key to its early growth as a tourist hot-spot.
-In more recent years, a progressive and forward thinking Shannon Heritage along with their sister company, Shannon Commercial Properties, have ensured that the caste now has its own identity to shapes a lot of its own future.
+In more recent years, a progressive and forward thinking Shannon Heritage along with their sister company, Shannon Commercial Properties, have ensured that the caste now has its own identity to shape a lot of its own future.

 As part of a continued commitment to both sustain and promote this vital local employment hub, Shannon Heritage, set out to complete a major upgrade of the facilities.
 TOBIN were appointed to oversee this exciting project.
 The main work elements included a new retail area covering the previous courtyard between the original retail space and admissions building.
 This extended retail space and the full refurbishment of the existing retail space will now accommodate the growing visitor numbers.
 The new café, an extended entrance and the refurbishment of the admissions building for visitors all contribute to a modern and market leading facility for tourists and locals alike.